 Pronunciation of 'lakshminarayan'

-The word 'Lakshminarayan' is a compound name originating from Sanskrit, combining 'Lakshmi' (the goddess of wealth and prosperity) and 'Narayan' (another name for Lord Vishnu).
-It is often used in Hindu culture to refer to the divine couple or temples dedicated to them.
+The word 'Lakshminarayan' is a compound name derived from Sanskrit, combining 'Lakshmi' (goddess of wealth and prosperity) and 'Narayan' (a name for Lord Vishnu).
+It is often used in Hindu culture to refer to the divine couple or as a name for temples dedicated to them.

 Sanskrit